-Nik Software’s Color Efex Pro 4, now owned by Google, is a single plug-in that consists of a huge library of special effects – these are displayed in a long vertical list on the left side of the screen.
-And in true Nik (now Google) style, it shows you how your pictures can look before you even start to work on them.
+Color Efex Pro 4, part of the DxO Nik Collection, is a single plug-in that consists of a huge library of special effects – these are displayed in a long vertical list on the left side of the screen.
+And in true Nik style, it shows you how your pictures can look before you even start to work on them.

 The Contrast Color Range tool is one of my favourite effects because of what it can do for your landscapes.
 Like many Nik (now Google) effects, it has little to do with conventional Photoshop processes, but operates via its own special methods.
 Essentially, it intensifies the contrast between different colours in the scene, and to show how it works I’ve picked an image that needs a boost.

 It’s a picture of Smeaton’s Tower, a lighthouse on Plymouth Hoe in the UK.
 It was shot on a sunny day, but the colours and the contrast in the original image don’t seem to do the scene justice.

 This is the Color Efex Pro window.
 All the available filters/tools are displayed in the vertical panel on the left side of the screen.
 I haven’t chosen one yet, so the image hasn’t been altered so far.

 But if I select the Contrast Color Range filter on the left, the image is adjusted with the default filter settings (or the last settings used).
 Over on the right are a series of sliders for adjusting the effect – highlighted here with the red outline.